 Hanoi Backpacker Style – Vietnam Backpackers Hostel (Downtown) – Looking for a party?
 Vietnam Backpackers Hostel is the place to be.
 While a bit more expensive then Central Backpackers Hostel, it is also a bit more cleaner, the hostel is bigger and the bar is a lot bigger.
 The hostel has a great atmosphere, and although the dorms are small, the beds are comfortable and well equipped with a light and plug each.

 Hotels in Hanoi – Not up for staying in a noisy dorm with 5 or perhaps even 7 other backpackers?
 Don’t worry, Hanoi is home to many many hotels that offer private rooms and many other amenities.
 The old quarter is the place to be if you want to be in a central location and be within walking distance to many sights.
 Check out the map below to find a hotel that matches your personal budget and preferences:

 Things to do in Hanoi

-As Hanoi is the capital of Vietnam, you won’t be surprised by how many things there are to do in this amazing city.
+As Hanoi is the capital of Vietnam, you won’t be surprised by how many things there are to do in this amazing city, a city that you cannot leave out of your Vietnam itinerary!
 This city could keep you busy for weeks, but as most of us don’t have that much time when visiting Hanoi, here are some highlights of things you must see when visiting Hanoi!